alehpineda/obsidian_vault/00_Inbox/Homelab.md

 - Setup file sharing for hdd with games
 - Setup file sharing for media hdd
 - Setup plex and jellyfish?
+- Research code as infraestructure for homelab
+- Setup gitlab for local repositories and docker rep